lexruee/pi-switch-python/README.md

 ## Contributing
 Please feel free to contribute or to improve this library (Codebase, Documentation etc.).
 Every contribution counts.

-You can contribute to this project by
- * improving the documentation
-  * circuits figures
-  * arduino / raspberry pi tutorial etc.
- * starting a github wiki
- * sending pull requests
- * reporting bugs
- * submitting feature requests

 I'm not an expert in this field.
 I'm just the guy who wrote the glue to port the library for the Python Programming Language :-).